rodneyshupe/Cookbook/Recipes/Entrees/Beef/RibRoast.rst

 -----------

 - 1 first-cut beef standing rib roast 7 pound (3.2kg) aprox.
 3 bones
-- 1 (3- to 4-bone) standing rib roast, preferably from the loin end, with the fat cap in place, 7 to 10 pounds
+- 1 (3- to 4-bone) standing rib roast, preferably from the loin end, with the fat cap in place, 7 to 10 pounds (3.15 to 4.5 kg)
 - 2 tablespoons neutral oil, to coat the roast, plus more if needed
 - Kosher salt, 2 teaspoons per bone
 - 1 tablespoon freshly ground black pepper